irmen/cx16shell/README.md

 ## Todo

 - add hexdump command (including -n option)
-- add -n option to cat command to limit the number of lines
 - ls <directory> should list files in that directory (support multiple levels deep)
 - github issue about folder name upper/lowercase problem
 - once the unzip and xar programs fully work, can we have a version for this shell as well?